tegonal/gt/.github/CONTRIBUTING.md

 # Contributing to scripts

-Thank you very much for taking your time to contribute to scripts :smiley:
+Thank you very much for taking your time to contribute to gt :smiley:

 Following a few guidelines so that others can quickly benefit from your contribution.